commerce-operations-foundation/mcp-reference-server/docs/getting-started/for-ai-platforms.md

 ## Enable Commerce in Your AI Agent in Minutes

-This guide shows AI platform developers how to integrate fulfillment capabilities using the Universal Order Interchange Standard.
+This guide shows AI platform developers how to integrate fulfillment capabilities using the Order Network eXchange Standard.

 ## Prerequisites